IMDEANetworksWNG/MultiLoc/README.md

 <img src="https://github.com/IMDEANetworksWNG/MultiLoc/blob/main/implementation.png" width="400" height="400">

-You can find the intructions below to get the CSI and FTM extractor tools for all the devices below.
+You can find the instructions below to get the CSI and FTM extractor tools for all the devices below.

 **Sub-6GHZ devices**

 * CSI  router (ASUS AC1300)

-The intructions for running CSI extractor tool are found in this [link](https://github.com/IMDEANetworksWNG/UbiLocate)
+The instructions for running the CSI extractor tool are found in this [link](https://github.com/IMDEANetworksWNG/UbiLocate)

 * FTM  router (ASUS AC1300)

-The intructions for running FTM are found in this [link](https://www.winlab.rutgers.edu/~gruteser/projects/ftm/index.htm)
+The instructions for running FTM are found in this [link](https://www.winlab.rutgers.edu/~gruteser/projects/ftm/index.htm)

 **mmWave device**

 * Mikrotik 60GHz device

-The intructions for running CSI and FTM extractor tools are found in this [link](https://github.com/IMDEANetworksWNG/Mikrotik-researcher-tools)
+The instructions for running CSI and FTM extractor tools are found in this [link](https://github.com/IMDEANetworksWNG/Mikrotik-researcher-tools)

-In addition, this [link](https://github.com/IMDEANetworksWNG/Mikrotik-researcher-tools) contains the intruction for calibrating the Mikrotik devices.
+In addition, this [link](https://github.com/IMDEANetworksWNG/Mikrotik-researcher-tools) contains the instructions for calibrating the Mikrotik devices.

 # MultiLoc implementation